 - Shareholders are aligning expectations and addressing structural risks

-We discuss Equiteq’s 4-step process to get to a target price for a business in the knowledge economy sector.
+Buyers’ Approach to Valuation: Equiteq's 4-step process to get a target price for a business in the knowledge economy.

 Often the stimulus for a company sale starts with an understanding of the value of your firm in the current market.
 As market conditions change from year to year, timing a sale can make a dramatic difference to the price achieved.
 Some firms however are just interested in the current value in order to create the benchmark for value improvement over the coming years.